The Clear Edge

 Activity: Weekly status report (compiled by founder, sent to team)

-Elimination test: “What if I don’t do this for 30 days?” → Team didn’t use reports (checked Slack/project tools instead)
+• Elimination test: “What if I don’t do this for 30 days?” → If nothing breaks and the team doesn’t use the reports (they already check Slack or the project tools), eliminate it.

 Activity: Monthly all-hands meeting (founder prepared slides, presented updates)

-Elimination test: “Does this protect revenue?” → Team already knew updates from daily work
+• Elimination test: “Does this protect revenue?” → The team already knew the updates from daily work.

 Activity: Monitoring the project management tool daily

-Elimination test: “Am I doing this because it matters?” → Checking out of habit, not because issues needed founder attention
+• Elimination test: “Am I doing this because it matters?” → They were checking out of habit, not because issues needed founder attention.

-Total eliminated: 2 hours weekly + 2.5 hours monthly + 8 hours monthly = ~12 hours monthly of work that simply stopped happening with zero negative impact.
+They eliminated 2 hours weekly, 2.5 hours monthly, and another 8 hours monthly—about 12 hours of work each month that simply stopped with no negative impact.

-She then audited the remaining Tier 3-4 work.
-Found 8 more activities that could be eliminated with minimal restructuring:
+She then audited the remaining Tier 3–4 work and found 8 more activities that could be eliminated with minimal restructuring:

 • Responding to emails that didn’t require her input